 Honorable Mention: LeBron James, Breanna Stewart, and Naomi Osaka

 I typically sit down to ponder and the words come spilling out for this section of the YIR post each year.
-After all, I bottle up all of my feelings just to harness them jusssssstttttttt right for a reflection on my year.
+After all, I bottle up all of my feelings and harness them jusssssstttttttt right for a reflection on my year.

-However, this year it's not so easy.
+However, this year it's not so easy to do so.
 Because my year has been much like your year - exhausting, chaotic, unpredictable, fearful, worrisome, and any other word you would like to add.
 And depending on who you are, your year might be all of those things amplified for an even tougher 2020 experience.

 Regardless of personal details or experiences, 2020 has brought all of us various feelings, emotions, challenges, and so much more.
 Really, 2020 is the year that is too daunting to even begin to describe, yet, just by the mention of its very name - exhale, 2020, whewwwww - each of us knows exactly what it means.